The New Shopper Geography: Quick Commerce, Live Commerce, Social Commerce

 In this piece

-New shopper geography is the term for what happens when a single category (say, personal care or snacks) now sells through a 10-minute delivery app, a livestreamed drop, a social feed checkout, and a hypermarket aisle simultaneously.
+A single category, say personal care or snacks, can now sell through four channels at once: a 10-minute delivery app, a livestreamed drop, a social feed checkout, and a hypermarket aisle.
+That's the new shopper geography.
 Each channel has its own path to purchase, its own decision logic, and its own research blind spots.
-The methods most teams rely on were built for the hypermarket.
-They're catching up.
+Most research methods were built for the hypermarket.
+They're still catching up.

 Key Takeaways